Enforcing Trade Mark Against Cybersquatter Resulting in Record Costs and Damages Awards

 Link Up Mitaka Ltd (t/a Thebigword) v Language Empire Ltd & Anor

-An international linguistic services company found a website using its brand selling services.
+An international linguistic services company found a third-party website using its brand selling services.
 The team at Virtuoso Legal investigated, finding a competing company had set it up and had been siphoning business through the site.
 This was a cybersquatting and trade mark infringement case, resulting in a record cost and damages award.
 Click to read more.

 Link Up Mitaka Ltd (t/a Thebigword) v Language Empire Ltd & Anor.

-Virtuoso Legal’s client, Link Up Mitaka Ltd. (trading as “thebigword”) is a Leeds-based translation and transcription business with a global reach. thebigword successful brought a claim against Rochdale-based competitor, Language Empire Limited (“Language Empire”), and company director Yasar Zaman for use of its registered trade marks for “thebigword” on a series of web domains and passing off in relation to online activity dating back to 2010.
+Virtuoso Legal’s client, Link Up Mitaka Ltd. (trading as “thebigword”) is a Leeds-based translation and transcription business with a global reach. thebigword successfully brought a claim against Rochdale-based competitor, Language Empire Limited (“Language Empire”), and company director Yasar Zaman for use of its registered trade marks for “thebigword” on a series of web domains and passing off in relation to online activity dating back to 2010.

-The Virtuoso Legal team prepared and served Particulars of Claim in March 2017, which alleged that the Defendants’ creation and maintenance of the Websites had deliberately infringed thebigword’s trade marks and as such passed off the websites as belonging to the Claimant – in order to divert prospective customers from the Claimant to the Defendant. thebigword successfully obtained judgment on infringement and elected for an inquiry as to damages in the matter and served points of claim.
+The Virtuoso Legal team prepared and served Particulars of Claim in March 2017, which alleged that the Defendants’ creation and maintenance of the websites had deliberately infringed thebigword’s trade marks and as such passed off the websites as belonging to the Claimant – in order to divert prospective customers from the Claimant to the Defendant. thebigword successfully obtained judgment on infringement and elected for an inquiry as to damages in the matter and served points of claim.